sriharsha9598/MakeMyExam/README.md

 Use of this site:

 MakeMyExam is created to serve as a platform for online examination services.
-Anyone can easily create an exam with one's desired questions.
+Anyone can easily create an exam with desired questions.
 - This site helps the Managers to meet talented candidates for hiring them
 - It helps the Teachers to conduct assignments, exams with easy evaluations and to test their students and help them in improving digital knowledge.
 -	It helps the unemployed to find jobs